Bolt Head Size Chart (Metric and Standard)

 Bolt size + thread pitch

-Thread pitch refers to how tightly the thread of a bolt goes around the bolt shaft.
 It is absolutely necessary to make sure you use the SAME thread pitch when replacing a bolt.

 Using the wrong thread pitch may result in a damaged bolt or, worse, a damaged small engine block.
 This is because the threads are not the same size and will strip or “cross thread”.